10 Tips to Get Your House Ready for a Spring Listing!

 Prequalify for Your Next Mortgage

 If you are buying a new home after selling your current house, get prequalified for your next mortgage before you start looking.
-Contact Jeff Berman, the Mortgage Go To Guy at 214-989-7700 or complete the form below.
-Jeff is one of the best mortgage consultants in the Dallas area.
+Contact Jeff Berman, The Mortgage Go To Guy at 214-989-7700 or complete the form below.
+Jeff is one of the best mortgage lenders in the Dallas area.
 He can walk you through your next mortgage, from prequalification* through closing.

 *A prequalification is not an approval of credit, and does not signify that underwriting requirements have been met.